SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/carbon-black-cloud.md

 #### S3 Source for event logs

 Follow these steps to set up an S3 Source to collect event logs from your S3 bucket.
-(For detailed instruction on S3 Source configuration options, see [AWS S3 Source](/docs/send-data/hosted-collectors/amazon-aws/aws-s3-source).
+(For detailed instruction on S3 Source configuration options, see [Amazon S3 Source](/docs/send-data/hosted-collectors/amazon-aws/aws-s3-source).

 1. In Sumo Logic select** Manage Data > Collection > Collection**.